 Launching innovative new medicines requires enormous amounts of time, effort and expenses.
 Aiming to ensure that critical inventions are made public and protected properly, the patent system encourages such commitment of resources to deliver medicines to patients and their families as soon as possible.

 1. Relationship between Patent System and Access to Medicine

 Some critics have alleged that the patent system per se is detrimental to patients in terms of “Access to Medicine.”
 On the contrary, development of innovative medicines would be discouraged if technical aspects of inventions are not disclosed earlier via the patent system.
 Without appropriate patent protection for inventions, research-based pharmaceutical companies, including Eisai, could not invest vast resources in research and development for pharmaceuticals, which would stall the development of innovative medicines and hinder access to them.
-At the same time, Eisai believes that the problem of “Access to Medicine” for low income patients can be improved via affordable pricing, patient assistance programs such as tiered pricing which Eisai adopts in emerging countries, and the following policy in item 2 below.
+At the same time, Eisai believes that the problem of “Access to Medicine” for low income patients can be improved via affordable pricing, patient assistance programs such as tiered pricing which Eisai adopts in emerging countries, and the following policy in items 2 and 4 below.

 2. Improvement of Access to Medicine

 Eisai will sincerely consider granting non-exclusive licenses to qualified third parties wishing to manufacture our patented products to supply to patients in countries where the pharmaceutical market is still at a very early stage1) or countries which lack the infrastructure to manufacture medicines themselves2) within the disease scope covering communicable diseases, Neglected Tropical Diseases as well as maternal and neonatal diseases.